-Romania isn’t in the 5, 9 or 14-eyes networks, and is a decent location for internet privacy.
+Romania isn’t in the Fourteen Eyes alliance and is a decent location for internet privacy.
 So the risk of government intrusion should be relatively slim.
 However, as some will know, the Romanian developers’ company was recently acquired by a company based in the Isle Of Man – Kape Technologies.
 This raises additional questions about privacy under CyberGhost.

 The actual CyberGhost client is geared for torrenting.
 In an unusual move among VPNs, their home screen features a special profile for “torrenting anonymously.”
 This should automatically select the best server for torrenting, making it unnecessary to search for the best option yourself.

 But if you do need to choose a torrenting server, CyberGhost make that fairly simple as well.
 When you pick a server, the country is clearly displayed, as well is a “tick” that tells you if the server is torrent-friendly.
 Again, that’s a neat touch which some other VPNs lack.